leesaxby/react-seed-project/README.md

 ### Run e2e tests

-e2e are located in the `./test` directory.
+e2e tests are located in the `./test` directory.
-To run e2e tests run:
+To run these tests enter:

 ```
 yarn e2e
 ```

-This will generate a production build in the `/dist` directory and fire up a dev server (pointing at the `./dist` directory) to run the tests against.
+This will generate a production build and fire up a webpack dev server to run the UI.
+The e2e tests will then run against the server.

 ### Project features
 * React